Primary page content

 Office of the Independent Adjudicator

-An independent body that handles student complaints once the internal appeals process has been completed. oiahe.org.uk
+An independent body that handles student complaints once the College’s internal appeal or complaints process has been completed. oiahe.org.uk

 A student following a programme of prescribed and/or individual study or research, involving fewer than twenty-one hours per week of attendance or activities during term.